wargio/naxsi/README.md

 ## Support

-You can ask for support regarding NAXSI here or on the original repository https://github.com/nbs-system/naxsi
+Questions regarding NAXSI can be asked by opening a new issue [here](https://github.com/wargio/naxsi/issues/new)

 ## Future plans

-- Bring back nxapi via py3
+- Bring back nxapi using python3
 - Creation of a simple tool to create rules and test them